-Having screencasting software is an important part of building any type of online business.
+Screencast software is necessary to use in building any type of online business.

-From an online course, agency, or eCommerce business; all of them require having the best screencast software that works flawlessly with your business and meets all of its needs.
+From an online course, agency, or eCommerce business; all of them require having the best screencast software that works flawlessly with your business.

 What is screencast software?

 Screencast software records your computer screen.
 Record video and audio in real time.
 Save your screen recording or send them via links.
 Some screen recorder tools include editing features.

 Tools like Loom and Camtasia have made communicating with video and making screen share videos easier than ever before.

 Screencast software falls into two main categories from my digging.

 Desktop screencast software are best for online course or training videos.
 These aren’t always the best ones for making quick videos for your team or coworkers.

 Online screencast software typically works as a browser extension within Google Chrome, Brave, etc.

 I am a huge fan of browser extension because they are simple to use and you can get up and running with recording screencasts within a matter of seconds.